simondlevy/ArduEye/README.md

 This repository contains Aruduino libraries for using the Stonyman2 vision chip from Centeye, Inc.
-Most of this code was adapted from the original [ArduEye repositories](https://github.com/ArduEye), following current Arduino practices.
+Most of this code was adapted from the original [ArduEye repositories](https://github.com/ArduEye) to follow current Arduino and C++ practices.

 The <b>examples</b> folder contains the following sketches:
 <ul>